jojoe77777/Slapper/README.md

 # Slapper
 The new home of Slapper, the NPC plugin for PocketMine/Genisys.

-Elywing is not supported.
-We recommend you to use [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) for maximum compatibility
+We do not support Elywing or Tesseract.
+We recommend you use [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) for maximum compatibility

 ## Addons